pinussilvestrus/dev-articles/articles/thinking-backwards#30-01-2021.md

 It helped a lot to get an understanding of what the end-users will see at the very first.
 What would they expect?
 What are the actual steps they need to do to integrate our library?
 We took this sketch of a getting started guide, reflect & iterate on it with customers, and came closer to real requirements, step by step.

-This perspective helped on focussing on the most important aspects: What should the user be able to achieve and how can we provide it in the easiest way.
+This perspective helped in focussing on the most important aspects: What should the user be able to achieve and how can we provide it in the easiest way.
 Remember: the user has to be amazed.

 ### Summary